josephmassabni/NDA-Robotics-Website/README.md

 All credits of the team media go to Maxwell Baeck and JunHyeok Cha.
 All stock images are the properties of their respective owners and were used for creative purposes only.
-Some scenes of the homepage video are the property of Notre Dame de la Baie Academy, and were used for creative purposes only and in the benefit of the school.
+Some scenes of the homepage video are the property of Notre Dame de la Baie Academy and were used for creative purposes only and in the benefit of the school.